 By Nancy Brown-Johnston

-The TripleWin Academy’s Professional Development Program provides theories, models and skill development in problem solving and collaborative consulting.
+The TripleWin Academy’s Professional Development Program provides theories, models, and skill development to support developing and working in a win-win-win culture and environment, using the TripleWin Relationship Model as one framework.
 For more information, see www.triplewin.ch.

 Comments are closed.